-There is a great depth and range of research expertise in the School of Language and Culture at AUT University.
+There is a great depth and range of research expertise in the School of Language and Culture at AUT.

-Head of School of Language and Culture; Deputy Dean (Research), Faculty of Culture and Society
+Head of School of Language and Culture; Professor, Theatre & Performance Studies, Faculty of Culture and Society

 Associate Professor, Programme Leader